-D2 Schools in Florida — Division II Basketball Programs
+D2 Schools in Florida — Division II Basketball Programs & Recruiting Guide

 D2 Schools in Florida: Complete Guide

-Florida has 14 Division II (D2) schools with men’s basketball programs — one of the densest concentrations of NCAA D2 programs in the country.
-Thirteen compete in the Sunshine State Conference (SSC), the premier D2 basketball league in the Southeast, with the University of West Florida in the Gulf South Conference.
-The complete list of D2 schools in Florida includes: Barry University (Miami), Eckerd College (St. Petersburg), Edward Waters University (Jacksonville), Embry-Riddle Aeronautical University (Daytona Beach), Flagler College (St. Augustine), Florida Institute of Technology (Melbourne), Florida Southern College (Lakeland), Lynn University (Boca Raton), Nova Southeastern University (Fort Lauderdale), Palm Beach Atlantic University (West Palm Beach), Rollins College (Winter Park), Saint Leo University (St. Leo), University of Tampa (Tampa), and University of West Florida (Pensacola).
+The complete list of D2 schools in Florida with men’s basketball: Barry University (Miami Shores), Eckerd College (St. Petersburg), Edward Waters University (Jacksonville), Embry-Riddle Aeronautical University (Daytona Beach), Flagler College (St. Augustine), Florida Institute of Technology (Melbourne), Florida Southern College (Lakeland), Lynn University (Boca Raton), Nova Southeastern University (Fort Lauderdale), Palm Beach Atlantic University (West Palm Beach), Rollins College (Winter Park), Saint Leo University (St. Leo), University of Tampa (Tampa), and University of West Florida (Pensacola).
+These programs span the entire state from the Panhandle to South Florida, giving recruits geographic options from beach towns to major metro areas.

-Scholarships at D2 Florida Programs
+Scholarships and Financial Aid at D2 Florida Programs

 Which D2 Programs in Florida Are Strongest?